Earn 1 hour of continuing education by joining OT Potential after taking this course.

 If you need accommodations to take this course, please contact us and we will address your needs on an individual basis.

-In order to receive a certificate for this course, you must first listen to the podcast in its entirety.
-Then, you will need to take the test (found at the top of this page) and earn 75% or higher.
+In order to receive a certificate for this course, you must first participate in the podcast/webinar in its entirety.
+Then, you will need to take the quiz that will accompany the course and earn 75% or higher.
 If you pass, a certificate will be automatically generated and sent to your email.
+Quizzes for live (distance learning–interactive) webinars must be completed within 3 days of completing the webinar.

 Target Audience/Educational Level